Should Windsor's Ojibway Prairie Become a National Urban Park?

 Why This Matters

 Live in Windsor or LaSalle?
-This could mean more protected green space in your backyard.
-The Ojibway Prairie is one of the last tallgrass prairies in Canada—home to rare species you won't find elsewhere.
-A national urban park would make nature more accessible without leaving the city.
+This could transform how you access nature in your backyard.
+The Ojibway Prairie is one of the last remaining tallgrass prairies in North America—home to rare species you won't find anywhere else.
+A national urban park would protect it permanently while creating trails, programs, and green space for 350,000+ residents.
+It's also about reconciliation—Indigenous nations are partners in shaping what this park becomes.

 What Could Change